Spencer Torkelson Player Props: Tigers vs. Athletics

-On Tuesday, Spencer Torkelson (.564 slugging percentage in past 10 games, including four home runs) and the Detroit Tigers play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson and his .550 slugging percentage over his past 10 games, take on starter Ken Waldichuk and the Oakland Athletics at Comerica Park, Wednesday at 6:40 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-3 with a double, a home run and two RBI) against the Rockies.
+He had a hitless showing in his previous game (0-for-5) against the Athletics.

 Spencer Torkelson Game Info & Props vs. the Athletics